 Indemnity health insurance plans do not involve a provider network.

-Is An Indemnity Health Insurance Plan Right for You and Your Family?
+Is an Indemnity Health Insurance Plan Right for You?

-Indemnity health insurance plans have the most advantages when the following are important to you:
+Indemnity health insurance plans have the most advantages if the following are important to you:

-- You do not have or want to commit to a primary care doctor.
-Unlike HMO and PPO's the indemnity health plan does not force you to select your primary care doctor, therefore this becomes and advantage in having freedom of choice.
+- You do not want to commit to a primary care doctor.
+An indemnity health plan does not force you to select your primary care doctor, therefore this gives you freedom of choice.

 - You are not worried about selecting providers that are not vetted for costs.
-Meaning that because you are not part of a network in an indemnity health insurance plan, the costs of the doctors and specialists you choose may extend beyond the definition of the UCR.
+Meaning that because you are not part of a network in an indemnity health insurance plan, the costs of the doctors and specialists you choose may extend beyond the definition of the usual, customary and reasonable (UCR) amount.
 You will have to pay attention to how your choices affect your costs.

 - You live in a geographic region where access to the doctors and medical services you want would not be included in an HMO or PPO plan.